Website terms

 Are builder estimates binding?

-No. They should be treated as estimates until reviewed and confirmed by Exquisite staff.
+No. Builder prices and copied configurations are planning tools until reviewed and confirmed by Exquisite staff.

 Where should payment details live?

-Payment-specific expectations should live on the payment planning page and then be finalized on official quotes, invoices, or staff-approved written communication.
+Payment-specific expectations should live on the payment terms page and then be finalized on official quotes, invoices, or written staff communication.

 Are copied builder links official orders?

-No. Serialized builder links preserve a configured product for sharing and staff review, but they do not approve production, pricing, or payment by themselves.
+No. Copied builder links preserve a configured product for sharing and staff review, but they do not approve production, pricing, or payment by themselves.

-Can gallery inspiration boards be treated as completed jobs?
+Can gallery ideas be treated as completed jobs?

-No. Inspiration boards are planning references only.
+No. General gallery ideas are examples only.
 Completed-project references should stay tied to real Exquisite project media and supported case-study details.

 What should customers confirm before approval?